-Can't you just build my pan?
+can you build or customize my seat pan?

-What's better: leather or vinyl?
+what's better: leather or vinyl?

 Leather is better, but I will work with both materials depending on my workload.
 Leather breathes, it gains character with riding and age and when taken care of properly, it is a superior material that can last for hundreds of years.

 will you repair my existing seat cover?
 Or, will you re-use my existing seat cover?

 At this time, I am not able to accept repair projects or projects that do not require me to design a new motorcycle seat cover.
 I love my work and am the only person completing it in my studio, therefore I need to prioritize the projects that allow me to showcase my own artistry and creativity.

 can you make a bag or tool roll to match my motorcycle seat?

 Absolutely!
 I would be happy to design a handlebar or fork bag, a tool roll, backpack and/or a pair of side bags to match your motorcycle seat.
 If this is something you’re interested in, try to let me know early on in the process so I can make sure to save enough leather for the entire project.